-Saving energy makes sense any time, but particularly now, given our short supplies of oil and the pollution and climate change we create when we burn any fossil fuel.
+By now you know that saving energy makes sense any time we can pull it off, given the world’s short supplies of oil and the pollution and climate change we create when we burn any fossil fuel.

-I say "perception," because that's often what it is.
-Many consumers are under the generally false impression that adopting 'green' (i.e., energy efficient) technologies is beyond their financial reach.
+I say “perception,” because that’s often what it is.
+Many consumers are under the generally false impression that they can’t afford to adopt ‘green’ (i.e., energy efficient) technologies.
 And especially during these economic hard times, even the suspicion that something will cost more is enough to deter its purchase.

 That’s why the concept of Green ROI – return on investment – is so important.
 Green ROI offers a way to calculate what the purchase of a green product is worth both in the short term and a longer way down the road.
 In other words, if you spend xx $$$ on a green product today, how long will it take you to realize a gain – in real dollars – and make the purchase worthwhile?

 Well, consider a few of these Green ROI calculations, courtesy of GreenandSave.com, and based on a ten-year performance period:

 Compact Fluorescent Lighting – Replace 20 incandescent bulbs that are 60 Watts and have a life expectancy of 1,500 hours, with CFLs that only use 14 Watts and last 10,000 hours.

 Annual Savings: Each bulb saves on average $4 to $7 per year in electricity

 See how saving energy saves money – a lot of money — over the long-term?
 But what about climate change, you ask?

 Take programmable thermostats.
 The U.S. Environmental Protection Agency, which administers the federal Energy Star program, calculates that in 2006, consumers using programmable thermostats not only saved a total of $14 billion on their utility bills; they also saved enough energy to reduce greenhouse gas emissions equivalent to taking 25 million cars off the road.